sgibson91/binderhub-deploy/README.md

 ### `deploy.sh`

 This script reads in values from `config.json` and deploys a Kubernetes cluster.
-It then creates `config.yaml` and `secret.yaml` files, respectively, using [`config-template.yaml`](./config-template.yaml) and [`secret-template.yaml`](./secret-template.yaml).
+It then creates `config.yaml` and `secret.yaml` files which are used to install the BinderHub using the templates in the [`templates` folder](./templates/).

-The script will ask for your Docker ID and password if you haven't supplied them in the config file.
+If you have chosen a Docker Hub account/organisation, the script will ask for your Docker ID and password if you haven't supplied them in the config file.
 The ID is your Docker username, **NOT** the associated email.
 If you have provided a Docker organisation in `config.json`, then Docker ID **MUST** be a member of this organisation.

+If you have chosen an ACR, the script will create one and assign the `AcrPush` role to your Service Principal.
+The registry server and Service Principal credentials will then be parsed into `config.yaml` and `secret.yaml` so that the BinderHub can connect to the ACR.

 Both a JupyterHub and BinderHub are installed via a Helm Chart onto the deployed Kubernetes cluster and the `config.yaml` file is updated with the JupyterHub IP address.
-The BinderHub is then linked to the provided DockerHub account to store the created images.

 `config.yaml` and `secret.yaml` are both git-ignored so that secrets cannot be pushed back to GitHub.